Fable III: Reception

 Fable III received a generally positive critical reception.
 IGN gave the Xbox 360 version an 8.5/10, praising the final segment of the game involving the player's role as a monarch, the combat system, and the world-building, but criticising its slow beginning and some technical bugs.
-GameSpot gave the game a 7.5/10: "This gorgeous world is brimming with humor and personality" but felt "a bevy of technical problems and oversimplified gameplay distract from the fun".
-Official Xbox Magazine said "Fable III is most memorable not because it makes you laugh, but because it also makes you care.
+GameSpot gave the game a 7.5/10, saying: "This gorgeous world is brimming with humor and personality" but felt "a bevy of technical problems and oversimplified gameplay distract from the fun".
+Official Xbox Magazine said: "Fable III is most memorable not because it makes you laugh, but because it also makes you care.
 If a spouse gets carved up in your absence, you'll feel pangs of guilt.
 When your dog saves your bacon during a fight, you'll feel pride".

 The PC version of Fable III received more mixed reviews.
 IGN gave Fable III a 6/10, calling it "a royal disappointment" with "interface not well tailored to the PC platform", "uneven story and pacing", "dull combat" and "repetitive quests".
 GameSpot gave it a score of 7/10: "It lands on the PC with graphical enhancements and tougher combat" but criticised the "simplified gameplay" which "still distract from the fun".

 During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Fable III for "Role-Playing/Massively Multiplayer Game of the Year" and "Outstanding Achievement in Original Music Composition".